 - Shrimp de-veined and de-shelled

-- Medium-sized tomatoes cubed
+- Medium-sized tomatoes made into paste,

 - Spices - Kashmiri red chilly powder, Turmeric powder